mayankagg9722/Vit-Python-Scrape/README.md

 # Vit-Python-Scrape

-   Request module is used for resuest and session handling and BeautifySoup is used for scrapping.
+   Request module is used for request and session handling and BeautifySoup is used for scrapping.